cajlindsay/starting-again/kubernetes.microk8s.md

 # Routing to match ingress configuration in k8s.yml

 Add these lines to the /etc/hosts file.
 This will match the k8x.yml ingress configuration.
+Sometimes this resets when your computer restarts so you may need to add these back if you cannot curl these URLs.

 ```
 127.0.0.1    web-1.starting-again.info